para-droid-ai/overmind-terminal/docs/issues.md

     *   *Outcome:* Caught specific malformed promotion attempts.
 4.  **Lenient Parsing for Algebraic Captures (`ChessModeContainer.tsx`):**
     *   Observed AIs frequently using "x" for captures (e.g., "d5xc6").
-    *   Added a secondary regex `MOVE:\s*([a-h][1-8])x([a-h][1-8])\s*` to `makeAIMove`.
+    *   Added a secondary regex `MOVE:\s*([a-h][1-8])x([a-h][1-8])([qrbn]?)\s*` to `makeAIMove`.
     *   If the primary UCI regex fails, this secondary regex attempts to parse the algebraic capture and converts it to UCI (e.g., "d5xc6" -> "d5c6").
 A warning is logged.
     *   *Outcome:* Significantly improved game continuation by salvaging these common "slightly off" moves.
+This leniency has since been removed in favor of stricter prompt enforcement.
-5.  **FEN as Sole Source of Truth (Prompt Engineering):**
+5.  **FEN as Sole Source of Truth & Mandatory Pre-Move Piece ID (Prompt Engineering - Current Iteration):**
+    *   System prompts for Chess AIs (`CHESS_AI1_SYSTEM_PROMPT`, `CHESS_AI2_SYSTEM_PROMPT` in `constants.ts`) were significantly enhanced:
-    *   System prompts heavily re-emphasized: "**IMPORTANT: The board state is ALWAYS provided to you in Forsyth-Edwards Notation (FEN).
-This FEN string is the SOLE SOURCE OF TRUTH for the current piece positions.
-Base your move analysis ONLY on this FEN.**"
+        *   Emphasized: "**FEN IS ABSOLUTE TRUTH:** The board state is ALWAYS provided to you in Forsyth-Edwards Notation (FEN).
+This FEN string is the SOLE and ABSOLUTE SOURCE OF TRUTH for current piece positions.
+ALL your analysis and move decisions MUST derive from this FEN."
-    *   Warned that moves invalid based on FEN will be rejected.
-    *   *Outcome:* Helped, but AI "hallucinations" about piece positions still occurred.
+        *   Added: "**MANDATORY PRE-MOVE PIECE IDENTIFICATION:** Before outputting your UCI move, you MUST internally verify and confirm the exact piece (type and color) located on your intended 'from' square by meticulously parsing the provided FEN string.
+Verbally state this piece to yourself (e.g., "The FEN shows a White King on e1").
+Do NOT assume a piece's identity or location based on its typical starting position or previous moves if the FEN indicates otherwise (e.g., after castling, the King is on g1, not e1; a Rook might be on f1, not h1).
+Misidentification based on assumptions rather than the current FEN will lead to illegal moves."
+        *   Reiterated strict UCI format for standard moves, promotions, and castling (using King's UCI move, not "O-O").
+        *   Explicitly stated: "INVALID MOVES WILL BE REJECTED."
+    *   *Outcome:* This detailed instruction set has shown significant improvement in AI adherence to FEN and UCI rules, reducing piece misidentification and illegal move attempts.
+Logs confirm better board understanding.
 6.  **Basic Castling Logic Implementation (`utils/chessLogic.ts`, `ChessModeContainer.tsx`):**
     *   AI was attempting castling moves (e.g., "e1g1") which `isMoveValid` (basic) initially rejected as an invalid King move pattern.
     *   `isMoveValid` updated to recognize UCI castling strings for a King as *potentially* valid at a basic level.
     *   `applyMoveToBoard` updated to correctly move both the King and the Rook during castling.
     *   `makeAIMove` in `ChessModeContainer` updated to correctly modify FEN castling rights after King/Rook moves or Rook captures.
-    *   *Outcome:* Enabled castling moves, but revealed deeper AI state tracking issues.
+    *   *Outcome:* Enabled castling moves, further highlighting the need for robust FEN interpretation by the AI.
-7.  **Addressing AI Piece Misidentification (Post-Castling Hallucination - Prompt Engineering - Ongoing):**
-    *   Symptom: AI (e.g., GEM-Q as White) after castling kingside (King on g1, Rook on f1) would try to move "Rook from g1" (`g1f1`), which is an illegal move as g1 contains the King and f1 its own Rook.
-    *   System prompts updated with: "**CRUCIAL PIECE IDENTIFICATION: Before generating your UCI move, internally verify the type and color of the piece on your intended 'from' square using ONLY the provided FEN string.
-For example, if the FEN ... shows '...R...RFK', the piece on g1 is 'K' (King), and the piece on f1 is 'R' (Rook).**"
-    *   Added more explicit examples of FEN interpretation for piece ID in prompts (latest attempts).
-    *   *Outcome:* This remains an **ongoing challenge**.
-While helpful, the AI can still occasionally misinterpret the FEN for specific piece locations, especially in complex or unusual board states or if its internal state tracking diverges.
-The client-side `isMoveValid` correctly catches the *illegality* of the proposed move (e.g., "Cannot capture own piece at target f1"), but the root cause is AI misinterpretation.
-8.  **Invalid Source Square Moves (e.g., "d7d6" when d7 is empty - Prompt Engineering - Ongoing):**
+7.  **Invalid Source Square Moves (e.g., "d7d6" when d7 is empty - Addressed by Enhanced Prompts):**
     *   Symptom: AI attempts to move a piece from an empty square.
-    *   Prompt Refinement: Further emphasis on FEN as the sole source of truth for piece presence.
-Added specific instruction: *"Before generating your UCI move, internally verify the type and color of the piece on your intended 'from' square using ONLY the provided FEN string."*
+    *   Prompt Refinement: Solved primarily by the "FEN IS ABSOLUTE TRUTH" and "MANDATORY PRE-MOVE PIECE IDENTIFICATION" sections in the prompts.
     *   Client-side `isMoveValid`: Catches this by checking if `board[from.row][from.col]` is null.
-    *   *Outcome:* Client-side validation prevents illegal moves, but the AI's error indicates a persistent misreading of the FEN.
+    *   *Outcome:* Client-side validation prevents illegal moves.
+AI errors of this type significantly reduced by prompt changes.
-9.  **Invalid Move "from" and "to" are Same Square (e.g., e5e5):**
+8.  **Invalid Move "from" and "to" are Same Square (e.g., e5e5):**
     *   Symptom: AI attempts to move a piece to its own square.
     *   Solution: Added an explicit check in `isMoveValid` in `utils/chessLogic.ts` to disallow such moves.
     *   *Outcome:* Client correctly identifies this specific error.
-AI generation of such moves still points to deeper issues.
-10. **Retry Logic for AI Moves (`ChessModeContainer.tsx`):**
+9.  **Retry Logic for AI Moves (`ChessModeContainer.tsx`, `NoosphericConquestContainer.tsx`):**
-    *   Implemented a retry loop in `makeAIMove` allowing the AI up to `MAX_CHESS_RETRY_ATTEMPTS` (currently 2) to provide a valid move if its initial attempt fails parsing or `isMoveValid`.
+    *   Implemented a retry loop in `makeAIMove` (and equivalent for Noospheric) allowing the AI up to `MAX_CHESS_RETRY_ATTEMPTS` / `MAX_NOOSPHERIC_RETRY_ATTEMPTS` to provide a valid move/action if its initial attempt fails parsing or validation.
     *   The AI is re-prompted with information about its previous error.
     *   *Outcome:* Significantly improves game continuity by allowing the AI to self-correct on formatting or basic rule violations, reducing premature game ends.
 - **Status**: Iteratively improved.
-Client-side validation is robust for basic errors.
-AI's adherence to complex rules and FEN interpretation remains the primary area for ongoing prompt engineering.
-Retry logic helps mitigate some AI errors.
+The latest prompt enhancements for Chess AI focusing on FEN as absolute truth and mandatory pre-move piece ID have been very effective.
+Client-side validation and retry logic serve as robust fallbacks.
+AI's FEN interpretation in highly complex states remains an area for monitoring.

 ## 3. Chess Mode Startup Flow & Initial UI Presentation